American Canadian Tour: The modern era

 In November 2017, the American-Canadian Tour changed ownership for the first time in its storied history as former racer Cris Michaud and Vermont businessman Pat Malone took charge of the sanctioning body after partnering to purchase Vermont’s Thunder Road earlier that season.
 The partnership also purchased New Hampshire’s White Mountain Motorsports Park in 2019.
 In recent years ACT has competed at tracks across New England, Quebec, Virginia, North Carolina and Florida.
 Partnering with the Maine-based Pro All Stars Series (PASS), the two sanctioning bodies have co-promoted events at Thompson Speedway (CT) since 2020.

 During the 2023 season, ACT fans saw some of the greatest competition in the Northeast.
-The American-Canadian Tour averaged 33.3 cars per event in 2023 with a season-high 49 teams attempting to qualify for the season-ending event at Connecticut's New London-Waterford Speedbowl in October.
+The American-Canadian Tour averaged 33.3 cars per event in 2023 with a season-high 49 teams attempting to qualify for the season-ending event at Connecticut's Waterford Speedbowl in October.
 There was plenty of action leading up to the end.

 After winning in a March exhibition run at North Carolina’s Hickory Motor Speedway, Derek Gluchacki successfully defended his Northeast Classic victory at New Hampshire Motor Speedway by just 0.060-seconds ahead of fellow Bay Stater Tom Carey III.
 The 25th annual Community Bank 150 at Thunder Road featured the most lead changes of the season at 13 as three-time 'King of the Road' Jason Corliss battled up from a 17th-place starting position to take the home-cooking win.

 The sixth annual Milton CAT Midsummer Classic 250 again wowed as 42 cars were whittled down to a 31-car starting field at White Mountain Motorsports Park that saw Last Chance winner Jesse Switser do the impossible and take down the victory!
 Switser joined Gabe Brown and Brandon Barker as first-time American-Canadian Tour winners in 2023.

 Competitors, officials, and fans alike eagerly awaited the 2024 season.
 In its 46th consecutive year, the ACT Tour featured thirteen point-counting events in New England and Quebec with highlights that include at least eight events worth $5,000-or-more to win and joining the region’s biggest weekends, including the 51st Oxford 250, the 62nd Vermont Milk Bowl and the Sunoco World Series.

-ACT-sanctioned racing can also be found at Thunder Road International Speedbowl (VT), White Mountain Motorsports Park (NH) and Thompson Speedway (CT) along with the touring Serie ACT Quebec in Canada and the US-Based ACT Tri-State Flying Tiger Series.
+ACT-sanctioned racing can also be found at Thunder Road International SpeedBowl (VT), White Mountain Motorsports Park (NH) and Thompson Speedway Motorsports Park (CT) along with the touring Serie ACT Quebec in Canada and the US-Based ACT Tri-State Flying Tiger Series.

 ACT introduced ACT Sportsman Quebec in 2025, which will race exclusively at Autodrome Montmagny.